Learning to Defer in Congested Systems: The AI-Human Interplay: OLBACID with Type Aggregation and Contextual Learning

 \subsection{Bounding the Idiosyncrasy Loss (Lemma~\ref{lem:contextual-idio})}

-To bound the idiosyncrasy loss, we connect it with the fluid benchmark via Lagrangians.
-In the corresponding lemmas of previous section (Lemmas~\ref{lem:known-idiosyncrasy} and \ref{lem:bacidol-idio}), we evaluate the Lagrangians by the queue length vector across types $\bolds{Q}(t)$ because we estimate the delay loss of admitting a new type-$k$ post by the number of type-$k$ posts in the review queue.
-To avoid greatly underestimating the delay loss (due to the larger number of types), a key innovation of $\conbacid$ is to use the number of waiting posts in the same group $\tilde{Q}_{g(k)}(t)$ as an estimator.
-This new estimator motivates us to use $\tilde{Q}_{g(k)}(t)$ as the dual for Lagrangian analysis and to define a new Lyapunov function
+To bound the idiosyncrasy loss, we connect it to the fluid benchmark via Lagrangians.
+In the corresponding lemmas of the previous sections (Lemmas~\ref{lem:known-idiosyncrasy} and \ref{lem:bacidol-idio}), we evaluate the Lagrangians by the queue length vector across types $\bolds{Q}(t)$ because we estimate the delay loss of admitting a new type-$k$ job by the number of type-$k$ jobs in the review queue.
+To avoid greatly underestimating the delay loss (due to the larger number of types), a key innovation of $\conbacid$ is to use the number of waiting jobs in the same group $\tilde{Q}_{g(k)}(t)$ as an estimator.
+This new estimator motivates us to use $\tilde{Q}_{g(k)}(t)$ as the dual for the Lagrangian analysis and to define a new Lyapunov function